Renewing Your CDL in Kentucky

 - Notarized letter from your employer

-You must self-certify your type of vehicle operation with the Kentucky Division of Driver Licensing by January 2014.
+You must self-certify your type of vehicle operation with the Kentucky Division of Driver Licensing.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate